rocky-linux/documentation/docs/guides/dns/unbound_recursive_dns.md

 ## Introduction

 There are two types of DNS servers: authoritative and recursive.
-Where authoritative DNS servers advertise a DNS zone, recursive servers resolve queries on behalf of clients by forwarding them to an ISP or public DNS resolver, or the root zones for larger servers.
+Where authoritative DNS servers advertise a DNS zone, recursive servers resolve queries on behalf of clients by forwarding them to an ISP or public DNS resolver or the root zones for larger servers.

-As an example, your home router is likely running an embedded recursive DNS resolver to forward to your ISP or a well-known public DNS server which is also a recursive DNS server.
+For example, your home router is likely running an embedded recursive DNS resolver that forwards to your ISP or a well-known public DNS server, which is also a recursive DNS server.

 ## Installing and enabling Unbound